 We provide a rich and engaging curriculum which develops a love of learning in our pupils and encourages them to develop key learning skills such as attention, resilience and collaboration.
 We expose them to exciting and enriching learning opportunities so they can progress through EYFS and National Curriculum at their own, appropriate level and pace, but we offer a broad curriculum which incorporates the teaching of life skills, emotional regulation and social interaction.

-Our broad curriculum starts in our Little Wigglies class with our ‘Learning to Learn’ approach which teaches early learning skills through engaging, short and highly structured activities.
-It progresses through our four classes to our Big Explorers classroom where pupils access a curriculum which is centered around focus texts from a range of genres and is driven by the children’s interests.
-Pupils are broadly assigned to classes by age but groupings are flexible depending on the pupils’ needs.
+Our broad curriculum starts in our Little Wigglies class with our ‘Learning to Learn’ approach which teaches early learning skills through engaging and highly structured activities.
+The Attention Autism model underpins this approach as we develop pupils' attention, listening, co-operation and communication skills.
+Our approach to supporting learning progresses through our four classes to our Big Explorers classroom where pupils access a curriculum which is broadly similar to centered around focus texts from a range of genres and is driven by the children’s interests.
+Learning is often in groups and pupils are encouraged to work independently for extended periods of time.
+Pupils are broadly assigned to classes by age but groupings are flexible depending on the pupils’ needs and the curriculum they are working within.

 Using the child’s EHCP long term targets as our ultimate goal, we set challenging, appropriate short term and yearly targets which focus on all areas of the child’s development.
-We track, assess and report small steps of progress in all areas, including in areas of need common to the diagnosis of Autism.
+We track, assess and report small steps of progress, including in areas of need common to the diagnosis of Autism.
 Collectively, these elements combine to ensure we are preparing pupils for their own pathway to adulthood.